Zeioth/neon.nvim/README.md

 </table>

 ## Features
-* Support the same plugins tokyonight.nvim do.
+* Supports the same plugins tokyonight.nvim do.
 * It's esencially tokyonight with a different color palete.

 ## Credits